tijlleenders/ZinZen-user-talk/index.md

 ---
-title: "ZinZen blog"
+title: "ZinZen® blog"
 ---

 Hi!
-Welcome to the ZinZen journey.
+Welcome to the ZinZen® journey.